Abandooon/AI_XmlGenerator/src/kg_builder/doc_tps_constr_parser/input/autosar_spec.md

-02nBaseTypeImplementationDataTypeCompuMethodApplicationDataTypeUpper [unit]Lower [unit]Invalid ValuephysConstrs ofApplicationDataTypelimits of CompuMethodinternalConstrs of ApplicationDataTypeinternalConstrs of ImplementationDataTyperange by BaseTypeInvalidValue known to the componentInvalidValue transparent to the componentSoftware Component Template
+02nBaseTypeImplementationDataTypeCompuMethodApplicationDataTypeUpper [unit]Lower [unit]Invalid ValuephysConstrs ofApplicationDataTypelimits of CompuMethodinternalConstrs of ApplicationDataTypeinternalConstrs of ImplementationDataTyperange by BaseTypeInvalidValue known to the componentInvalidValue transparent to the component
-AUTOSAR Release 4.2.2

 puMethod.compuInternalToPhys.compuContent.compuScale.lowerLimit
 resp. upperLimit.